Ready to have your mind blown?

 Then there are the large-scale power plants with many more much bigger cells, often on a pivoting mechanism so they can track the path of the sun, which produce many megawatts for distribution.

-There’s also another sort of solar energy, thermal, which sees the solar radiation used to heat air or water either directly for space heating or to generate electricity using steam and turbines.
+There’s also another sort of solar energy system, thermal, which sees the solar system radiation used to heat air or water either directly for space heating or to generate electricity using steam and turbines.

-- It’s a clean source of energy which generates no waste.
+- It’s a clean source of energy system which generates no waste.

 - It’s quiet.

-- It’s compact enough for photovoltaic cells to be installed on residential roofs.
+- It’s compact enough for photovoltaic cells to be systems installed on residential roofs.